nytlabs/streamtools/docs/docs.md

         }
 ```

-and you'd like to refer to the username then the gojee path would be `.user.username`.
+and you'd like to refer to the username, the gojee path would be `.user.username`.

 * _gojee expression_: [gojee](https://github.com/nytlabs/gojee) also allows for expressions.
-So we can write expressions like `.user.id > 1230`, which are especially useful in the filter and map blocks.
+So we can write expressions like `.user.id > 1230`, which are especially useful in the `filter` and `map` blocks.
 * _duration string_: We use Go's duration strings to specify time periods.
 They are a number followed by a unit and are pretty intuitive.
 So `10ms` is 10 milliseconds; `5h` is 5 hours and so on.
 * _route_: every block has a set of routes.
 Routes can either be inbound, query, or outbound routes.
 Inbound routes receive data from somewhere and send it to the block.
 Query routes are two-way: they accept an inbound query and return information back to the requester.
 Outbound routes send data from a block to a connection.